IDOC Executive Staff Biographies

 Randy Koester is the Chief of Staff for the Indiana Department of Correction.
-In addition to directing the Department’s Legislative Affairs and Ethics Officers, Mr. Koester supervises the fiscal, human resources, construction services, research and technology, policies and procedures, payroll and PREA divisions.
+In addition to directing the Department’s Legislative Affairs and Ethics Officers, Mr. Koester supervises human resources, construction services, research and technology, and policies and procedures.

 He started with the Department as a Staff Attorney in 1991, and since that time has worked as the Agency’s Legislative Liaison, General Legal Counsel, Director of Intergovernmental Relations, Executive Assistant to the Commissioner, Chief of Staff, Deputy Commissioner of Administration and Deputy Commissioner.

 He began his legal career as a clerk and became a staff attorney with the Indiana Supreme Court Disciplinary Commission.
 He also worked for three years as a Deputy Attorney General, serving in the Criminal Appeals and Government Litigation Divisions in the Attorney General’s Office.

 Randy has a Bachelor of Science Degree in Corporate and Investment Finance from Indiana University’s Kelly School of Business, and a Doctorate of Jurisprudence from Indiana University School of Law.

-Deputy Commissioner James Basinger oversees the classification, adult operations, case management, programs and reentry divisions.
-Deputy Commissioner Basinger, a 20 year veteran with the Department, previously served as the Executive Director of Adult Operations.
+Deputy Commissioner of Operations, James Basinger oversees the classification, adult operations, parole and reentry facilities.
+Deputy Commissioner Basinger, a 27-year veteran with the Department, previously served as the Executive Director of Adult Operations.
 He began his career with the Indiana Department of Correction on December 21, 1991 at the Bloomington Work Release Center as a Correctional Officer.
 He was transferred to Wabash Correctional Facility (WVCF) in the summer of 1992.

 Mr. Basinger held various custody positions while at WVCF from Officer to Major, also serving as the Emergency Squad Commander for seven years.
 He has been a Firearms Instructior, CPR/First Aid Instructor, Training Officer and Staff Development Training Coordinator for WVCF.
 He's also a graduate of the first Emerging and Experience Leadership Program.
 Mr. Basinger held the postion as Major at the Putnamville Correctional Facility from 2000 to 2003.
 He was promoted to Deputy Warden in February 2009 at the WVCF then promoted to Warden in October 2009 at WVCF.